FEZModding/FezMultiplayerMod/Notes_To_Do_list_for_FezMultiplayerMod.md

 - [ ] add a "kick" option to the server's interface, to forcibly disconnect players

-- [ ] Add something like a Dictionary<string, object> to represent custom client data for any mods that want to add support for FezMultiplayerMod
+- [ ] Add something like a Dictionary<string, object> to PlayerMetadata or PlayerAppearance to represent custom client data for any mods that want to add support for FezMultiplayerMod?

-- [ ] Convert the WriteClientGameTickPacket and WriteServerGameTickPacket functions to use a single argument instead of a bajillion arguments, to improve readability and make it more extendable

 - [ ] add option to sync world save data & level states. this would also sync inventory